 Marconi Labs were the first to discover the process of electroluminescence which led to the creation of Light-Emitting Diodes.
 Different colors were observed with the change in the voltage applied to it.
 The first functional LED was created by Oleg Losev, a Russian inventor, in 1927, although it would take several more decades to develop a broad commercial use.
 It was in 1962 that developers for Texas Instruments filed for a patent of the first infrared type of LED.
 Intended primarily to be used in laboratories testing electronics, the usefulness of the little LED would branch out to many other areas, from toaster ovens to digital watches.
 As LED development progressed, their efficiency and reliability increased and so did the range of uses.

 Today residential and commercial LED lighting is available for a variety of decorative light installations, produced to fit everything from floodlights to track lighting, sconces, troffers, chandeliers or even candles.
 Candles, for instance, can be mimicked by the subtlety of LEDs’ light quality, a major benefit to people sensitive to glare.
 Often a benefit as a result of this increased control of the light output is the much improved energy usage, up to 50% energy savings according to one study.
-LED light fixtures tend to be favored by the green (wind, solar energy, etc) movement over incandescents because of the former’s smaller carbon footprint.
+LED light fixtures tend to be favored by the green energy (wind, solar energy, etc) movement over incandescents because of the former’s smaller carbon footprint.
 Size has little effect on the heat or quality of light produced and LEDs can be made as small as two millimeters.
 The many functions and benefits of LEDs have made these once fairly useless little lights into a ubiquitous part of modern society, seen everywhere from vehicle lights to traffic signals to personal computers, televisions, electronic billboards or barcode scanners.